Corporate Social Responsibility (CSR) and Being a Responsible Sourcing Company

 Bottles made of PET (Polyethylene Terephthalate) are recycled to reuse the material out of which they are made and to reduce the amount of waste going into landfills.
 PET plastic bottles are coded with the code number “1” inside the recycling symbol, usually located on the bottom of the container.
 The waste PET must be separated from other plastics such as PVC, HDPE, polypropylene as well as any waste; paper, food, metal etc. The recycled PET is shredded, crushed and processed before “flakes” are used as a raw material for making items.
 These include; umbrella canopies, lanyards, bags and some clothing items.

 Jute is a rain-fed crop with little need for a fertiliser or pesticides.
 A natural plant with a four-month growing cycle jute is a sustainable, biodegradable and renewable source of raw material.
 Jute is a long, soft, shiny plant fibre that can be spun into coarse, strong threads.
 Jute is second only to cotton to the amount produced and variety of uses from any natural fibres.
 Collected from the skin of the plant fibre is partially a textile and partially wood based.
-85% of the world’s jute production is concentrated in Bangladesh and India, mainly Bengal.
+85% of the world’s jute production is concentrated in Bangladesh and India, mainly in Bengal.

 Sustainability economics involves ecological economics where social, cultural, health-related and monetary/financial aspects are integrated.